At Biostrap, we are proud to be using clinically reliable sensors in our device.

 The next graph is the PoinCaré Plot.

 This shows you the distribution of your data split into High Frequency(HF), Low Frequency (LF) and Very Low Frequency (VLF).
 These measurements give an idea of the autonomic balance between your sympathetic and parasympathetic nervous systems.

 With the comprehensive pulse report, we will aggregate the data to give you an idea of your Arterial and Peripheral Elasticity.
 Increased stiffness can be associated with the development of cardiovascular disease.

 Arterial Elasticity is a measure of how elastic or stiff your arteries are.
-This factors into one's blood pressure and is a contributing factor to a healthy Sympathetic Nervous system.
-Your sympathetic nervous system regulates your “Flight-or-fight” response in how your body reacts to stress.
+This factors into one's blood pressure and is a contributing factor to a healthy sympathetic nervous system.
+Your sympathetic nervous system regulates your “Flight-or-Fight” response and how your body reacts to stress.